maelvls/users-grpc/README.md

 > Why use an in-memory database (go-memdb) over an on-disk database like
 > Postgres?

-I guess I needed a quick way of storing things and using Postgres would have made the unit-testing part harder to implement (since I unit test using a real DB instance).

-That said, I made sure that I could still use Postgres in my unit tests by making sure that I can pass my own transaction to the "service" functions (e.g., `AddUser`) in order to make them testable with a rollback mechanism.
+Since I initially had less than a week to learn Go and finish this tech test, I needed a quick way of storing things.
+Integrating with Postgres felt like a burden, I had to make sure everything was well tested and that the app would be deployable.
+I would also have made the unit-testing part harder since I unit test using a real DB instance (see below).
+But I made sure I could still use Postgres in my unit tests using transactions passed to the "service" functions (e.g., `AddUser`) in order to make them testable with a rollback mechanism.
 Each unit test would:

 1. Start a transaction,
 2. Insert some sample data,